If you have a young child who might enjoy these tasty cheese snacks, you may be wondering can babies have Dairylea triangles.

 Always consult your healthcare provider if you have any concerns about your baby’s diet.

-If you are interested in more facts about triangle snacks, have a read of my article about whether Laughing Cow cheese can melt.
+If you are interested in more facts about triangle snacks, read my article about whether Laughing Cow cheese can melt.